-Outside the arena of marketing authorisation, decision makers are primarily concerned with how technologies perform in the context of usual care.
+Outside the arena of marketing authorisation, decision-makers are primarily concerned with how technologies perform in the context of usual care.
 Economic assessments should be based on the effectiveness of the competing technologies and uncertainty surrounding these estimates assessed through sensitivity analyses and modelling techniques to enhance the robustness of the HTA findings.
 Detailed guidance with respect to estimating clinical effectiveness is provided in the Guidelines for Evaluating the Clinical Effectiveness of Health Technologies in Ireland.(14)

-In the reference case, evidence on outcomes should be obtained by means of a systematic review with all data sources clearly described.
-(15) It is recommended to systematically evaluate the body of evidence with the aid of the GRADE (Grading of Recommendations Assessment, Development and Evaluation) approach.
-The GRADE approach is a systematic, transparent, and explicit method of grading the quality of scientific evidence.
-(16) Evidence generated from this phase is necessary to inform decision making, but may also be used to populate economic decision-analytic models.
+In the reference case, evidence on outcomes should be obtained by means of a systematic review with all data sources clearly described.(15) It is recommended to systematically evaluate the body of evidence with the aid of the GRADE (Grading of Recommendations Assessment, Development and Evaluation) approach.
+The GRADE approach is a systematic, transparent, and explicit method of grading the quality of scientific evidence.(16) The reasons for the selected evidence grading should be clearly reported.
+Evidence generated from this phase is necessary to inform decision-making, but may also be used to populate economic decision-analytic models.
 These models can be used to project the potential health and economic consequences of using different technologies over an adequate time frame.

-2.8.1 Locating and Selecting Studies
+2.8.1 Locating and selecting studies